winitzki/scall/tutorial/programming_dhall.md

 (The functions `fixG` and `unfixG` were defined in the section "The fixpoint isomorphism", chapter "Co-inductive types".)
 We can then simplify the code of those functions, assuming that `F` and `functorF` are given and fixed.
 We will also denote the type `GFix F` simply by `G`.
-We will then transform the type signatures to use curried arguments, eliminating the record type `{ seed : t, step : step : t → F t }`.
+We will then transform the type signatures to use curried arguments, eliminating the record type `{ seed : t, step : t → F t }`.

 Here is a summary of the resulting definitions: